-Standard terms begin on Mondays (the first Monday of every month), with the exception of national holidays where the term begins on Tuesday, and are approximately twelve weeks long.
+Standard terms begin on the first Tuesday of every month, except for national holidays where the term may begin on Wednesday.
+Terms are approximately twelve weeks long.
 All coursework is to be completed prior to midnight MST on the closing date of the term.